posit-dev/rsconnect-python/README.md

 rsconnect deploy notebook --title "My Notebook" my-notebook.ipynb
 ```

-When using `rsconnect deploy api`, `rsconnect deploy dash`, `rsconnect deploy
+When using `rsconnect deploy api`, `rsconnect deploy fastapi`, `rsconnect deploy dash`,
-streamlit`, or `rsconnect deploy bokeh`, the title is derived from the directory
+`rsconnect deploy streamlit`, or `rsconnect deploy bokeh`, the title is derived from the directory
 containing the API or application.

 When using `rsconnect deploy manifest`, the title is derived from the primary